webroyit/fnd0f3-First-DeFi/README.md

 # First DeFi App
-Yield farming or liquidity mining that allows user to earn token for investing
+Yield farming or liquidity mining that allows user to earn token for investing.
+The template is from Dapp University youtube channel.

 ## Note
 - Dai is a stable cryptocurrency because the price does not change